enesn2/next-generation-wifi/README.md

 ## Modelling Capture Behaviour in IEEE 802.11 Radio Modems

 This paper talks about modelling the capture effect.
 Additionally, it's useful in describing the fairness metrics used in communnications.

+## ZigZag Decoding: Combating Hidden Terminals in Wireless Networks

+This paper is interesting because it addresses the hidden terminal problem in a novel way.